stellalph/EMPLOYEE_DBMS_TRACKER/README.md

 ```
 ## Installation

-  * Node.js is installed from the website, https://www.nodejs.org.

- * Node Package Manager (npm) is a software manager and installer which puts the modules in
-   place so that the node project can utilize it, and also, it manages dependency conflicts intelligently.

- * The application is initialized using <strong>npm init</strong>.
-   During the installation process, the user will be asked to input some information about the project.
-The package.json will be generated in our folder after initialization of npm.
-This package.json file contains all the details of the application in which the user have inputted during the npm initialization.
+  * This application will need the installation of node.js and npm install (install a package and
+    its dependencies)

+       - npm init
+       - npm install

+  * This also uses the inquirer dependencies which need to be installed.

+       - npm i inquirer

+  * This will collect the input from the user and the application will be invoked by using the
+    the following command:-

+      - npm start

- * This application also uses MySQL2 package to connect to the database. and perform queries.
-At the terminal, type in
+  * This application also uses MySQL2 package to connect to the database and perform queries.
+To
+    install the package, at the command prompt, type in :-

+      - npm install --save mysql2

+  * Console.table package was installed to print MySQL rows to the table and asciiart-logo was
+    was also installed to render a splash screen in text console.

+      - npm i asciiart-logo
+      - npm install console.table --save

+  * For protection of credentials, dotenv was installed.
+Dotenv is a zero-dependency module that
+    loads environment variables from a .env file into process.env.

-   <strong>npm install --save mysql2</strong>.
+      - npm install dotenv --save

 ## Usage